________________________________________________________________

 - Automated security

-- Exercise: Secure your repository supply chain
+- Exercise: Secure your repository's supply chain

 Module 12: Introduction to GitHub Administration